Cataract Surgery

 Preparation

 Your ophthalmologist will first evaluate your visual accuracy and the visual field.
-At this stage, a comprehensive examination is made to determine whether the cataract is associated by other eye disorders or not.
-Such evaluations aim maximizing the postoperative visual accuracy and eliminating possible visual field disorders.
+At this stage, a comprehensive examination is made to determine whether other eye disorders are associated with the cataract.
+Such evaluations maximize postoperative visual accuracy and eliminate possible visual field disorders.

-Although the cataract surgery is carried out at outpatient basis, after it is verified that the surgery does not pose risk, you will be asked to quit smoking, if you are a smoker, and to stop taking certain medications that increase risk of bleeding.
-All other prescribed and over-the-counter medications, herbal products and supplements will also be questioned and you will be informed to continue or stop taking them.
+Although the cataract surgery is carried out on an outpatient basis after it is verified that the surgery does not pose a risk, you will be asked to quit smoking if you are a smoker and to stop taking certain medications that increase the risk of bleeding.
+All other prescribed and over-the-counter medications, herbal products, and supplements will also be questioned, and you will be informed to continue or stop taking them.

-You may need to use antibiotic eye drops or tablets before and after the surgery in order to eliminate the risk of postoperative infection.
+You may need antibiotic eye drops or tablets before and after the surgery to eliminate the risk of postoperative infection.

-You will also be instructed to stop eating and drinking at a particular time before the surgery and you should strictly follow this instruction in order to undergo the surgery at the scheduled date.
+You will also be instructed to stop eating and drinking at a particular time before the surgery.
+You should strictly follow this instruction to undergo surgery as scheduled..

 Surgery and early postoperative period

-The major principle of the cataract surgery is to remove the opaque native lens and to place an artificial lens that is made of various materials.
-On the contrary to contact lenses, intraocular lenses do not require cleaning or care.
+The central principle of cataract surgery is to remove the opaque native lens and place an artificial lens made of various materials.
+Contrary to contact lenses, intraocular lenses do not require cleaning or care.

-Your doctor will determine the intraocular lens that will provide the best results for your eye condition in the light of the comprehensive preoperative examinations.
-Artificial lenses are classified according to the material they are produced or other specific features, such as flexible or rigid, foldable and not foldable, ultraviolet filtering and no filter.
+Your doctor will determine the intraocular lens that will provide the best results for your eye condition in light of the comprehensive preoperative examinations.
+Artificial lenses are classified according to the material produced or other specific features, such as flexible or rigid, foldable and not foldable, ultraviolet filtering, and no filter.

-You can ask your doctor all details about the intraocular lens that will be placed in your eye.
-Moreover, you may also ask unique advantages and disadvantages of each type of lenses.
+You can ask your doctor for all details about the intraocular lens that will be placed in your eye.
+Moreover, you may also ask about each type of lens's unique advantages and disadvantages.

-The skin around the eye is numbed with local anesthetic agent and therefore, you will not fall into deep sleep during the surgery.
-A sedative agent can be administered to calm down or relax you.
+The skin around the eye is numbed with local anesthetic agents, so you will not fall into deep sleep during the surgery.
+A soothing agent can be administered to calm down or relax you.

-In the cataract surgery, the opaque native lens or an opaque artificial lens that was previously placed is removed and replaced by a transparent intraocular lens; the procedure takes less than one hour.
-The artificial lens (intraocular lens) is placed to the capsule, where the native lens is removed, and the artificial lens will permanently stay in your eye.
+In cataract surgery, the opaque native lens or an opaque artificial lens previously placed is removed and replaced by a transparent intraocular lens; the procedure takes less than one hour.
+The artificial lens (intraocular lens) is placed in the capsule, where the native lens is removed, and the artificial lens will permanently stay in your eye.

-Recently, phacoemulsification is the most commonly preferred technique for the cataract surgery.
-Your ophthalmologist makes a very small (only several millimeters) incision at the junction of the sclera and the cornea – the outermost transparent layer.
+Recently, phacoemulsification has been the most commonly preferred technique for cataract surgery.
+Your ophthalmologist makes a tiny (only several millimeters) incision at the junction of the sclera and the cornea – the outermost transparent layer.
 The probe of the phacoemulsification device is inserted through this incision and advanced to the lens.
-Anterior portion of the capsule that surrounds the lens is cut.
-The phaco probe emits ultrasound waves to break the opaque lens into small fragments; next, such fragments are emulsified in order to be suctioned through the probe.
+The anterior portion of the capsule that surrounds the lens is cut.
+The phaco probe emits ultrasound waves to break the opaque lens into small fragments; next, such pieces are emulsified to be suctioned through the probe.

-The lens with cataract is suctioned out of the body.
+The lens with cataracts is suctioned out of the body.
 The posterior wall of the capsule is left untouched.
-The artificial lens is inserted through the same incision and placed in the capsule and then, it is centralized in the capsule.
+The artificial lens is inserted through the same incision, placed in the capsule, and then centralized in the capsule.

-Ophthalmologist required to make larger incisions that were closed with stitches before phacoemulsification was developed.
-However, your doctor may not place a stitch, if deemed possible, after a phacoemulsification surgery.
+Ophthalmologists were required to make larger incisions closed with stitches before phacoemulsification was developed.
+However, if deemed possible, your doctor may not place a stitch after a phacoemulsification surgery.

-Your doctor may ask you to use antibiotics, anti-inflammatory tablets and eye drops as a precaution.
-You should closely follow all advices of your doctor in order to prevent or minimize postoperative complications, albeit rare.
+Your doctor may ask you to use antibiotics, anti-inflammatory tablets, and eye drops as a precaution.
+You should closely follow all advice of your doctor to prevent or minimize postoperative complications, albeit rare.

-The bandage or the bandage plus the eye shield is removed by your doctor in the next day after the surgery.
+Your doctor removes the bandage and the eye shield the next day after the surgery.

-After the bandage is removed, you will most probably have far clear and accurate vision.
+After removing the bandage, you will have a far more precise and accurate vision.
 Your visual accuracy will gradually increase, but it may take several days.

-You will be informed in detail about what you need to do to protect your eye.
+You will be informed in detail about what you must do to protect your eye.

-You should see your ophthalmologist for follow-up visits that are scheduled before you are discharged.
+You should see your ophthalmologist for scheduled follow-up visits before you are discharged.

 Results